algorand/go-algorand/data/transactions/logic/README_in.md

-`itxn_field` fails immediately for unsupported fields, unsupported transaction types, or improperly typed values for a particular field. `itxn_field` makes aceptance decisions entirely from the field and value provided, never considering previously set fields.
+`itxn_field` fails immediately for unsupported fields, unsupported transaction types, or improperly typed values for a particular field. `itxn_field` makes acceptance decisions entirely from the field and value provided, never considering previously set fields.
 Illegal interactions between fields, such as setting fields that belong to two different transaction types, are rejected by `itxn_submit`.